Saving Energy With the Nest App on Android: A Hands-On Guide

 Setting it up on your Android phone

 From there the flow is genuinely quick.
-Tap the plus icon, choose to set up a device, and the app scans for your Nest over Bluetooth and your home Wi-Fi.
+Open Google Home, tap the plus icon, choose to set up a device, and the app scans for your Nest over Bluetooth and your home Wi-Fi.
 In our testing the thermostat was found in under a minute once it was on the wall and powered.
 You scan a QR code or punch in the pairing key shown on the thermostat screen, assign it to a room like Living Room or Hallway, and confirm your home address so it can pull local weather.
-That address step matters more than it looks, because Nest leans on outside temperature to make its decisions.
-Give it a name you will recognise at a glance, especially if you plan to add a second unit later.
+That address step matters more than it looks, because Nest leans on outside temperature to make its decisions, and the newer natural heating and cooling feature on the 4th gen reads sun exposure and outdoor swings to time things better.

 The features that actually save energy

 Here is where the app earns its keep.
 The headline feature is the schedule, and Nest can build one by learning from the temperatures you set during your first week.
 We found the learned schedule decent but a little eager to heat in the mornings, so we edited it by hand in the app.
 Dragging set points around on the timeline took two minutes and shaved a noticeable chunk off the morning runtime.
+You do not have to accept the learned version as gospel; treat it as a rough draft and trim it.

 The second big one is Eco Temperatures.
 You set a low heat and a high cool that the system drifts to when nobody is home, and the app uses your phone location plus the thermostat sensors to decide when the house is empty.
 When it kicks in you see a green leaf in the app, which became a small daily satisfaction for us.
-The Home and Away routine ties this together, and the Energy History screen shows a day by day breakdown of when your heating ran and why, with little tags like sunny or one degree colder than usual.
-That history view is the single most useful screen for understanding your own habits.
+On the 4th gen this has been rebranded and reworked as Adaptive Eco, which tries to land on an energy saving temperature that is still comfortable for the moment you walk back in, rather than letting the house go cold and then blasting heat on your return.
+In practice the older Eco Temperature and the newer Adaptive Eco do the same job: stop paying to heat empty rooms.

 Tips we picked up from daily use

 Tighten the Away timing.
 The default can wait a while before deciding you have left, so we shortened it and let location from our phones do the work.
 If several people share the home, add everyone to the same home in the app so it does not switch to Away while one person is still on the sofa.
-Use the seasonal savings prompts when they appear, since they suggest a small schedule tweak you can accept with one tap.
-And set a comfortable wake temperature for a short window only, rather than holding it all morning.
-Most of our wasted energy was the house staying warm long after we had left for the day, and a tighter schedule fixed that more than any single fancy feature.
+We learned that the hard way when the heating dropped out one afternoon because the only person home had left their phone charging in another room and the system assumed the house was empty.
+Adding a second household member's phone fixed it.

 Permissions and a few honest downsides